datastronaut/lewagon-deepdive-front/README.md

 Step 4: Convert all audio signals to mel spectrograms (i.e. numpy arrays)

 *Note: the audio signals must be converted to mel spectrograms as CNN cannot process audio signals as such.*

+### Model training

+CNN architecture and training history can be found in /working_environment/03_model_training/notebooks and /models

 ## Repositories
 **front-end repo:** [ChristianDesCodes/lewagon-deepdive-front](https://github.com/ChristianDesCodes/lewagon-deepdive-front)